stachwk/fstest/README.md

-# FSTest
+# fstest

 ## Overview
-FSTest is a bash script designed to check the status of a filesystem.
+fstest is a bash script designed to check the status of a filesystem.
 It is a useful tool for system administrators and developers who need to verify the state of a filesystem quickly and efficiently.
 This script can determine if a filesystem is mounted, if it is writable, and if it is set to read-only mode.

 ## Features
 - **Mount Check**: Verifies if the specified filesystem is mounted.